Search Monitoring Violations for Partners

 Search Monitoring violations are notifications from brands alerting you for violating their paid search policy in a specific country and language across search engines.
 If impact.com discovers any partners bidding on a brand’s keywords, impact.com automatically creates a violation and can have a violation email sent to you, the partner.
 These violation notices are found in the *Tasks* section on your dashboard.

-{% hint style="info" %}
+{% hint style="success" %}

-**Note:** impact.com sends two email reminders for violations 24 hours & 8 hours before the due date.
+**Note:** impact.com sends two email reminders for violations 24 hours and 8 hours before the due date.
 Refer to the emails you receive to understand the specific violation and the action you'll need to take.

 {% endhint %}